Guy acts as leading or junior counsel in substantial fraud cases and has done so for the past five years.

-- Operation Susumo (2015-16) Representing a client facing money laundering allegations said to involve a series of currency exchange bureaus throughout London.
+- Operation Susumo (2015-16) Represented a client facing money laundering allegations said to involve a series of currency exchange bureaus throughout London.

-- Operation Duffers (2015-16) Highly organised defrauding of the benefit system using the details of hundreds of individuals held on NHS database.
+- Operation Duffers (2015-16) Client acquitted of highly organised defrauding of the benefit system using the details of hundreds of individuals held on NHS database.

 - R v G (2015-16) Sole counsel defending an extensive and organised plan to gain online access to UK bank accounts and remove millions of pounds by transferring money into accounts under co-conspirators’ control.
 The funds were removed in cash through ATMs, foreign exchange bureau or similar, or otherwise spent.

 - Operation Enderby (2014) Leading counsel for defendant charged in connection with the laundering of £50m.
 This involved an NCA investigation encompassing multiple jurisdictions.
 Client acquitted following legal argument.

 - R v H (2014) Client acquitted of involvement in a money laundering operation which saw her used as a pawn within fairly crude but effective phishing scams.

 - R v O (2013) Represented client acquitted of masterminding a complex email ‘phishing’ operation which involved multiple jurisdictions and the acquisition of hundreds of thousands of pounds.

 - Operation Compost (2010) Junior counsel for client acquitted of involvement in multi-million pound oil fraud involving the laundering and onward distribution of rebated fuel.

 Guy is instructed to represent interested parties at inquest hearings.
 This has involved representing prison officers, prison governors, nurses and civilian police employees at pre-inquest reviews and inquests held in locations from Kingston-upon-Hull to Maidstone.